Pope and the Vatican

 For Mass times at the four basilicas, click on Basilicas.
 For Museum hours, including how to make reservations for the Scavi Tour, click on Museums.
 Please check all the other parts of this website to make your trip to Rome as enjoyable and exciting as possible.

-As Romans Do 2010-2012 is still available for mailing (not by email however).
-This 144 page guide to Rome and Santa Susanna is a real treasure.
-It is dedicated to the Alumni of Santa Susanna Church and is filled with historical photos from our archives, as well as current photos from the past three years.
-Not only is it a parish handbook, it is also an excellent guide to visitors, pilgrims and new residents coming to Rome.
-It makes all kinds of recommendations for what to see and do, and provides opening times and costs for various museums and other places of interest.
-It also includes 8 pages of Tips on getting around the city while you are here.
+This edition of As Romans Do is dedicated to all of you who seek to deepen and enrich your faith during the Holy Year.
+It makes many and varied recommendations for what to see and do, provides opening times and costs for museums and other places of interest, and gives an overview of the Jubilee of Mercy and what it means to be a pilgrim.
 We would be happy to mail you a copy of this book.
 Please send Fr.
 Greg your name and address and we will mail you a copy.
-All we ask is that you consider sending us a donation to help us continue our ministry here at Santa Susanna.
+(We do not have an email version.)
+All we ask is that you consider sending us a donation to help with postage and to support our ministry here at Santa Susanna.